JJBittner/Logic-for-Ontologists-Fall-2024/projects/project-1/assignment/jbittnerassingment1.md

 # J Bittner Project 1: OWL Cheat Sheet

+Collaborative attempt by Jay Bittner, Tim Coleman, and Mathilde Miroir

 The goal of this project is to complete OWL documentation concerning logical combinations of role constraints over object properties.
 It includes two sub-assignments: (1) Providing OWL 2 direct semantics-based explanations for unsatisfiability and inconsistency results stemming from role constraint pairs; (2) Providing OWL 2 direct semantics-based explanations for results stemming from role constraint combinations under the owl:subPropertyOf relationship.

 I will remind you that my goal in this exercise is to produce a publishable paper on this topic by the end of the project; I aim to include anyone on the paper as an author who completes the project.
 The content of this paper will be a great benefit to the ontology engineering community, so it is important to have this work presented to the broader public sooner rather than later.